-- They are characterised by epidermal thickening with wrinkled broadened mesh-like ridges bounded by deep grooves within palms and fingers.
+- The abnormal palms are characterised by epidermal thickening with wrinkled broadened mesh-like ridges bounded by deep grooves within palms and fingers.

-- Seborrhoeic keratoses initially erupt on the trunk then on extremities or face.
+- Seborrhoeic keratoses initially erupt on the trunk, then on the extremities or face.

 - Acrokeratosis paraneoplastica is a rare, acral and psoriasiform dermatosis associated with cancers in upper respiratory and gastrointestinal tracts.